 The population spiked sharply in 1996, as eight thousand people showed up to participate, twice the number of people as the previous year.
 Part of this growth was due to increased exposure on the Internet, as the first Burning Man websites and email discussion groups – which began appearing two years before – drew attendees from across the continent.
 They were attracted to this strange and wonderful mass of human creativity, and embarked upon what became veritable pilgrimages.
 This was, after all, a home for the wayward creative soul, the cultural outsider, the rugged individual.
 The principle of radical self-expression, as voiced in a tolerant and free environment, drew seekers who found ways to liberate their personal Eros, a possibility often absent in the communities they normally inhabited.
 Over the years, Burning Man has become a fully participatory festival of the arts, an experimental intentional community, a celebration, and a cultural playground for adults and children.

-This set the stage for what is called the Burner Diaspora.
 Following the conclusion of Burning Man each year, Burners returned to their home cities, and often reported trouble reintegrating into “normal” society after experiencing an event that had profoundly transformed them in so many ways.
 They felt the urge to stay connected to other Burners, and to bring the creativity and freedom they discovered there back to their own hometowns year-round.
 The seed was planted for the Burning Man Regional Contacts network, as small communities began to coalesce, and people bonded by the shared experience of Burning Man.

 Following the 1997 Burn, the pilot Regional program began, though modestly, as with all things at Burning Man.
 Initially, only a handful of regions were represented: Austin, the North Bay, and, believe it or not, the entire country of Canada.
 As Zac Bolan, from Calgary, Alberta, puts it: “After returning from the playa in 1997 I felt an intense loneliness caused by my alienation from the people in my community.
 I began showing slides (of Burning Man) to friends.
 Soon word got out and I was doing slideshows for friends of friends, (even) out of town.
 Maid Marian asked me if I would be interested in becoming the Regional Contact for Canada shortly thereafter.
 Acting as a Regional Contact kept me sane during these early days.
 I was able to form my own support network until a regional community came into being.”